 There are a number of reasons guys want to get pumped quickly.
-Bodybuilders preparing to walk out on stage, physique models getting ready for a photo shoot, actors getting ready to film a shirtless scene, or even the guy getting ready to go out on a Friday night all have their reasons to getting in a quick pump.
+Bodybuilders preparing to walk out on stage, physique models getting ready for a photo shoot, actors getting ready to film a shirtless scene, or even the guy getting ready to go out on a Friday night.
 Below are a few ideas on not only how to get pumped, but what you have to have in place for it to even matter.

 While it might feel good to get pumped, others won’t notice unless your physique is on point ahead of time.
 This means having your body fat at a decent level (say 10-12% or below) so you have good muscle definition.
 When you do, getting a pump will be much more easily seen than if there’s a thick layer of fat covering your muscles.